Joseph Mendes: Club career

 Born in Évreux, Mendes began his career at Grenoble in Ligue 2.
 He made 14 total appearances in his only season, and scored his only goal on 17 December 2010, when he came on as an 84th-minute substitute for Yoric Ravet and wrapped up a 3–1 home win over Dijon.
 In October 2011, he signed for Championnat National team Épinal.

 In 2012, Mendes returned to the second tier with Le Mans.
 He remained there until December 2013, when he signed an 18-month deal with Lokomotiv Plovdiv in the Bulgarian A Football Group.
 In June 2014, he returned to Ligue 2 with newly promoted club Luzenac AP, who eventually were suspended from competition due to an inadequate stadium and released all of their professionals.
 In August, he signed a three-year deal with Le Havre in the same competition.
 He scored a career-best 9 goals in 2015–16, including two in a 3–1 win at Auxerre on 6 May 2016.

 On 8 July 2016, Mendes signed a two-year contract with Championship side Reading.
 Mendes scored a brace, on his first start in a 3–1 away victory over Aston Villa on 15 April 2017.
 He played only seven times in his second season, and in May 2018 Reading decided against renewing his contract.

 On 2 July 2018, Mendes signed for Ligue 2 club AC Ajaccio.
 He joined up again with Ghislain Gimbert, his former Le Havre strike partner.
 Goalless across his entire first season, he scored his first goal for the Corsicans on 13 August 2019 in a 4–1 home win over Valenciennes in the first round of the Coupe de la Ligue.

 In 2020, Mendes signed for Ligue 2 side Niort.

 On 1 July 2022, Mendes joined Rodez on a two-year deal.

+On 28 August 2023, Mendes moved to Dijon on a one-year contract with an optional second year.